Yukihana/PicoPie/README.md

 # PicoPie
-Exercises for Raspberry Pi Pico, written in MicroPython
+Evolving library for some Raspberry Pi Pico programs, written in MicroPython